Stiven Mendoza

 John Stiven Mendoza Valencia (born 27 June 1992) is a Colombian professional footballer who plays as a forward for Brazilian club Athletico Paranaense.
-He earned two caps for the Colombia national football team in 2019.
+He earned two caps for the Colombia national team in 2019.

 Formed at Envigado and loaned to América Cali and Cúcuta Deportivo, he joined Deportivo Cali in 2013.
 In 2014, he was signed by Chennaiyin for the inaugural Indian Super League season, after which he joined Corinthians, being loaned back for the second installment of the ISL.
 He won the Golden Boot that season, helping Chennaiyin win the ISL.
 Following further loans at New York City FC and Bahia he signed for Amiens in January 2018.
 Three years later, he returned to the Campeonato Brasileiro Série A with Ceará, and subsequently represented Santos, suffering relegation with both clubs.
 After brief stints at Adana Demirspor in Turkey and Club León in Mexico, Mendoza joined Athletico Paranaense in 2025.